-Artsy people are those that you usually see drawing, painting or doing crafty stuff everywhere.
+Artsy people are those that you usually see drawing, painting or doing crafty stuff (obviously).
+They love it so they can’t help themselves.

-They do it because it gives them pleasure and peace of mind.
-Some of them have an art background, but a lot of them don’t and aren’t particularly worried about it.
-They do it for the fun of it and are happier because of that (or at least, look like).
+It gives them pleasure and peace of mind.
+Some of them have an art background, but most of them actually don’t and aren’t particularly worried or annoyed about it.
+It’s their hobby and their stress relief to everyday life’s problems.

-This is my list of suggestions just in case you know any artsy and would like to give them something nice for the Holidays.
+This is my list of suggestions just in case you know any artsy/crafty person, and would like to give them something nice for the Holidays.

 A Notebook is something most of us appreciate, but to an artsy, it is pure gold.
 They represent endless creative moments.
 From scrapbooking to collage or doodles, there’s a sea of possibilities right there.